 Here is a quick overview of some doggie anatomy, dogs anal sacks are just inside the dogs rectum and its main purpose is for scenting.
 They use the glands which produce a unique odour to scent their area.
 These glands can get blocked and cause discomfort to your pet.
 Because the glands are too full a pressure will build up and case discomfort.
 One way they indistinctly try to empty their glands is to do so by dragging their bottoms around the place.
 If left alone the rectal area can also start to smell rather awful, and can even result in further complications.
 Extreme cases include bleeding and infection of the effect area which is not nice for your dog.

 If your dog is dragging his bum for an extended period of time then you should certainly bring him to the vet and get it checked up.
 Most vets will check the glands during a typical visit, and will empty them there.
 If this is a regular occurrence you can ask your vet to show you how to empty the anal glands yourself.

 Also some dog grooming services may offer this service, either during a typical grooming / bathing session, or as an added extra.

-Empting dogs anal glands is quick and easy, and offers instant relief to your dog.
+Emptying dogs anal glands is quick and easy, and offers instant relief to your dog.
 You may want your vet to show you how to do it before attempting it yourself.
-The secretions can smell quite strong so be prepared (and wear gloves).
+The secretions can smell quite strong so be prepared (and wear gloves and maybe goggles).
 Your dog’s anal sacks are located at 5 & 7 o’clock on your dogs bum.
 And what you do is start from the outside of the bum with your fingers and move towards the anus.

 Note : In some cases worms can also cause an itching sensation and dogs try to relieve this by also dragging themselves.